 Synology SHR is an automated RAID management system that makes storage volume deployment easier than traditional RAID systems.
 SHR will allow users to handle RAID management, expand storage and maximize storage capability and meet the needs of new users who are unfamiliar with RAID types.
 SHR allows for 1-disk or 2-disk worth of redundancy – meaning the SHR volume can suffer up to two disks lost, and the data volume will still be available for use.
 Note that a RAID volume (either Classic RAID or SHR) is not a backup system.

-RAID is NOT a backup: RAID provides dynamic resilience so that your system can continue to run if a drive fails, by falling back to the other disks in the RAID.
-If data is accidentally deleted or modified, those changes are mirrored too.
+RAID is NOT a backup: RAID provides dynamic resilience so that your system can continue to run if a drive fails, by falling back on the other disks in the RAID system.
+But if data is accidentally deleted or modified, those changes are mirrored too.
 RAID is therefore not a backup service.
-Don’t confuse resilience with a backup archive – they are very different.
+Don’t confuse resilience with a backup archive – they are very different thins.
 You need a backup strategy.

 Avoid RAID 0 or Single Disk SHR: Data on a single disk that is not mirrored is vulnerable.
 Don’t put data on a single disk unless you can afford to lose it.
-For example, if I were to have my entry web hosting into a single drive, I couldn’t afford to lose the disk because I would lose all the data without any means of recovering it.
+For example, if I were to have my entire web hosting system on a single drive, I couldn’t afford to lose the disk because I would lose all the data without any means of recovering it.

-RAID 1 is the best method: Writes identical data to both drives simultaneously and provides data redundancy.
-This method will slow down your host a little if you use your Synology for web-hosting like me, but should make it more secure and safer in case of disk damage, giving you a good chance at data recovery.
+RAID 1 is the best option: Writes identical data to both drives simultaneously and provides data redundancy.
+This type of RAID will slow down your hosting server a little if you are using your Synology NAS for web hosting like I am, but should make it more secure and so much safer in case of disk damage, giving you a good chance at data recovery.

-Can I change RAID type after I have already set one?
-A RAID type can only be changed by adding one or more disks.
+Can I change my RAID type after I have already set one?
+A RAID type can only be changed by adding one or more disks to the setup.
 Storage pools can be changed from one RAID type to another without losing existing data.